10 most expensive buildings across the globe that are worth billions

 Located in Macau SAR, Wynn Palace is an integrated resort built by Wynn Resorts.
 It opened its doors to patrons in 2016, six years after construction began.

-Its developers spent USD 4.2 billion (around Rs 281 billion) on the property, which has 1,706 sumptuous rooms and suites along with an array of restaurants, a spa and a Retail Esplanade.
+Its developers spent USD 4.2 billion on the property, which has 1,706 sumptuous rooms and suites along with an array of restaurants, a spa and a Retail Esplanade.

 Every room in Wynn Palace has gold toothbrushes, and its retail space boasts outlets of some of the hottest luxury fashion brands, including Gucci, Prada, Hermes and Chanel.
 Besides these attractions, Performance Lake’s fountain show can be best experienced from air-conditioned cable cars which are part of the Wynn Palace.

-At the time of its opening, its artwork collection was worth over USD 125 million (around Rs 8,375 million) and included a stainless steel Tulips sculpture by Jeff Koons, weighing three tons.
+At the time of its opening, its artwork collection was worth over USD 125 million and included a stainless steel Tulips sculpture by Jeff Koons, weighing three tons.

 The Wynn Palace takes pride in having earned more Forbes Travel Guide Five Star Awards than any independent hotel company in the world.